intelowlproject/docs/docs/IntelOwl/installation.md

 #### Updating to >=7.0.0 from a 6.x.x version

+*Note: Version 7.0.0 is not yet officially released; this guide is provided for the upcoming major update.*

 IntelOwl v7.0.0 updated the base PostgreSQL image from version 16 to version 18.
 This change is a breaking change for the database data.
 You have two choices:

 - **Choice 1: Start from scratch**: Remove your actual database volumes and start from scratch with a new one.